 What is APR?

 APR or Annual Percentage Rate is the simple interest charged on the amount of money being owed, as a percentage.
 Credit card Annual percentage rate is calculated by dividing your APR rate by 365 (number of days in a year) to find the daily rate.
 You are charged interest by the average daily balance.

 Example 1: If you owe $10,000 on a 20% APR credit card, and pay $500 per month, it will take you 25 months to pay off the card and cost you approximately $2,040 in interest.

 Example 2: If you owe $10,000 on a 20% APR credit card, and pay $250 per month, it will take you 65 months (over 5 years) to pay off the card and cost you approximately $6,230 in interest.

 Using a credit card balance transfer can be a good way to tackle your credit card debt, but it isn’t for everyone and can be kicking the can down the road for some people that don’t use the opportunity to pay down the balance.
-There are good alternatives to a balance transfer that can be beneficial in the long-run and allow you to reduce your interest rate, like a consolidation loan, personal loan, or if you own your home, a home equity loan.
+There are good alternatives to a balance transfer that can be beneficial in the long-run and allow you to reduce your interest rate, like a debt consolidation loan, personal loan, or if you own your home, a home equity loan or cash out mortgage refinance.
 Each of these options will have credit score and income eligibility requirements.
 If you don’t have a decent credit score (690+) then you may have trouble getting approved and you may want to consider debt settlement.
-Do your research when considering any of these solutions.
+Do your research when considering any of these debt consolidation solutions.